Welcome to The Aspire Programme at Castle Hall Academy, where we deliver Personal, Social, Health and Economic (PSHE) and Citizenship education.

 - The British Transport Police;

 - Local bank managers, who teach money and banking skills;

 - Kirklees Active Leisure who look at issues concerning the mind, exercise, nutrition and diet,

 - and many more representatives from all sections of the community, who help us provide our students with these fantastic opportunities.

-We hope that our ACD’s will encourage students to think more carefully about the choices they make and the impact they can have on their communities.
+We hope these days will encourage students to think more carefully about the choices they make and the impact they can have on their communities.

-We are a PSHE Charter school with a speciality in Citizenship through our Alternative Curriculum Days.
+We are a PSHE Charter school with a speciality in Citizenship.